quizrr/code-test-base/INSTRUCTION.md

 ```
 {
   "strategy": "local",
-  "username": "username",
+  "email": "email",
   "password": "password"
 }
 ```

-You will be provided with username and password for authentication.
+You will be provided with email and password for authentication.
 The strategy should be set to `local`.

 **`DELETE /auth`**